 In total there are 15 chhatris of Bundela kings and their families, located on the banks of the river Betwa just 800m south of the Chaturbhuj Temple in the center of the village.
 My first visit to the chhatris was at sunrise to catch the golden light cast on these monuments from Kanchana Ghat, on the banks of the river Betwa.

 These chhatris are in fact memorials (or cenotaphs), they don’t house any human remains but instead have been built on the spot where royals were cremated.
-This is the only place in India where you will find cenotaphs of Hindu kings.
+This one of a number of locations in India where you will find cenotaphs of Hindu kings.

 In terms of size and architectural features, one chhatri stands out from the crowd here.
 This is the monolithic chhatri for Raja Bir Singh Deo, who ruled over Orchha from 1605 to 1627, during the height of the city’s political power and architectural achievements.